On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: Introduction

 In contrast to this landscape, scenario-based approaches are standard and have been extensively studied in the general stochastic optimization literature.
-They approximate the true underlying distribution using empirical samples~\citep{chen2022sample, bertsimas2018robust, verweij2003sample}, allowing for correlations while sometimes offering theoretical guarantees via sample average approximation~\citep{birge2011introduction, swamy2012sampling, luedtke2008sample}.
+They approximate a wide range of probability distributions using empirical samples~\citep{chen2022sample, bertsimas2018robust, narum2024problem}, allowing for correlations while sometimes offering theoretical guarantees via sample average approximation~\citep{kleywegt2002sample, birge2011introduction, luedtke2008sample, swamy2012sampling}.

-To bridge this gap, we propose a two-part work on approaches for the VRPSD where the uncertainty is modeled using \emph{demand scenarios}.
+To bridge this gap, this paper proposes solution methodologies for the VRPSD when uncertainty is modeled using \emph{demand scenarios}.
+Our computational study considers the \emph{classical recourse policy}, one of the most investigated recourse policies in the literature~\citep{dror89, gendreau95, laporte2002, jabali2014, parada2024disaggregated}, in which the vehicles follow the routes determined in the first stage and perform replenishment trips in the second stage whenever the capacity gets exceeded.
+Although we focus on the classical recourse policy, our theoretical results also allow us to determine precisely under which conditions our proposed methodologies could be applied to other recourse policies for the VRPSD with scenarios.

-This paper constitutes the first part of this work and is devoted to studying integer L-shaped (ILS) formulations, which are the basis of the most successful branch-and-cut algorithms for the VRPSD to date~\citep{ hoogendoorn2023improved,parada2024disaggregated, legault2025superadditivity}.
-We emphasize that, for the VRPSD with scenarios, branch-and-price algorithms face intrinsic hardness issues~\citep{ota2024hardness}, further motivating our focus on branch-and-cut approaches.
-The second part of the work is presented in~\cite{part2} and uses some of the ideas presented in this first paper.
+We concentrate on \emph{integer L-shaped} (ILS) formulations because they have an extensive literature in the field and are the basis of the most successful branch-and-cut algorithms for the VRPSD to date~\citep{hoogendoorn2023improved, parada2024disaggregated, legault2025superadditivity}.
+Additionally, for the VRPSD with scenarios, branch-and-price algorithms face intrinsic hardness issues~\citep{ota2024hardness}, further motivating our focus on branch-and-cut approaches.

-To better position our contributions, we review here the main ideas in ILS algorithms for the problem.
+To better position our contributions, we provide a brief overview of the ideas behind state-of-the-art ILS algorithms for the VRPSD (a more detailed and technical description will be given in Section~\ref{section:review}).

-\subsection{\mytitle{ILS approaches and our contributions}}
+\subsection{ILS approaches and our contributions}